Rhiannon98/mc-exercise/FUBAR.md

 This is not the same joke that we wrote before because we got distracted by inappropriate comments.
+I'm smert.